AmandaKwok28/darkR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-darkR is an RStudio theme file designed to emulate the GitHub Dark default theme.
+darkR is an RStudio theme file designed to look like the GitHub Dark default theme.
 This project was created for personal use, inspired by my preference for the GitHub dark color scheme.
-It consists solely of an `rstheme` file.
+It consists of only an `rstheme` file (which I learned is apparently all you need!).

 **Disclaimer:** I have little experience in CSS so the code may contain some redundancies.
 The `rstheme` file is based on an